Profile

 4. 4

-Continue cooking gently, stirring often, and finish with a generous drizzle of extra virgin olive oil.
+Continue cooking gently, stirring often, and add a generous drizzle of extra virgin olive oil.

 5. 5

-Serve your macco piping hot, dusted with freshly ground black pepper and a final splash of olive oil.
+Serve the macco di fave piping hot, finished with a sprinkle of black pepper and a final splash of olive oil.

 💡 Tips and Variations